The Sweeney: Filming location

-Most of the locations used for filming The Sweeney were around the west London area—in particular, Acton, Chiswick, Shepherd's Bush, Hammersmith, Fulham, Earl's Court, Kensington & Chelsea and Notting Hill districts, close to the Euston Films HQ at Colet Court in Hammersmith.
-The London Docklands, derelict at the time, were ideal for filming location sequences.
+Most of the locations used for filming The Sweeney were around the west London area – in particular, Acton, Chiswick, Shepherd's Bush, Hammersmith, Fulham, Earl's Court, Kensington & Chelsea and Notting Hill districts, close to the Euston Films HQ at Colet Court in Hammersmith.
+The Port of London, derelict at the time, were ideal for filming location sequences.
 The opening titles were filmed in Colet Gardens.
-However, other notable locations in London, the South East of England and further afield were also used for filming the show's episodes and included:
+However, other notable locations in London, the south-east of England and further afield were also used for filming the show's episodes and included: